Pharmaceuticals

 Although overall healthcare costs in Japan are rising with the aging population, statistics show that total pharmaceutical market has been well under control with the various pricing systems introduced in the recent years.

-Pharmaceutical market: Japan’s healthcare spending in fiscal year 2021 increased by 4.8% (2.07 trillion yen) to 45.0 trillion yen.
-Medical cost per capita is 358,800 yen which is an increase of 5.3% compared to the previous year.
-Although the pharmaceutical market size reported by Ministry of Health, Labour and Welfare has not been publicly available since 2017 data, it was reported to be 10.9 trillion yen, increase of 3.2% compared to the previous year, by IQVIA.
+Pharmaceutical market: Japan’s healthcare spending in fiscal year 2022 increased by 3.7% (1.66 trillion yen) to 46.7 trillion yen.
+Medical cost per capita is 373,700 yen which is an increase of 4.2% compared to the previous year.
+Although the pharmaceutical market size reported by Ministry of Health, Labour and Welfare has not been publicly available since 2017 data, it was reported to be 11.3 trillion yen, increase of 3.1% compared to the previous year, according to IQVIA.
 However, after the drastic pricing system reform in 2018, price revision in relation to the consumption tax increase on October 2019 was conducted on all products as well as the first off-year price revision was conducted in fiscal year 2021.
 As such, drug price revision has technically been conducted every year since 2018.
-A reduction of 310 billion yen (healthcare cost basis) was made in the price revision of 2023.
+A reduction of 120 billion yen (healthcare cost basis) was made in the price revision of 2024.

-Introduction of CEA/HTA (Cost-Effectiveness Analysis/Health Technology Assessment): Health Technology Assessments (HTA) using cost-effectiveness analysis (CEA) were fully implemented in 2019; since then, numerous issues and implications have been addressed by various stakeholders based on five-year cumulative cases, including a lack of scientific validity as not fully reflecting clinical positioning and its value, and a lack of transparent information disclosure to enable post-evaluation of the results by third-parties.
+CEA/HTA (Cost-Effectiveness Analysis/Health Technology Assessment): Since the full-scale operation began in 2019, the system has been organized through revisions in every two years.
+The revision 2024 has improved the transparency of the cost-effectiveness assessment system to a certain extent, but still faces challenges.
+For example, the process is opaque and the criteria for selecting the items to be evaluated are ambiguous, there is insufficient scientific evidence to determine the cost-effectiveness, incentives for innovation may not function if the price adjustment range is expanded in the future, and patient involvement is limited.
 Reflecting upon the learnings from European countries, expanding the scope of CEA/HTA price adjustment and potentially being used as reimbursement decision-making may not only impede patient access to innovative medicine but may also lead to further drug-lag / losses as it undermines the predictability of prices.
 Additionally, all stakeholders, including academics, government and industries, are affected by significant operational burdens.
 The CEA/HTA must not become a system which leads to further drug price containment, as Japan already has several effective systems for controlling drug prices.
 The CEA/HTA should be maintained as it is since its principled position as complementary to the NHI system, as we can learn from the European lessons learnt of the significant challenges.

 Key issues and recommendations